blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

 ### Task 1: Delete the resource groups created

-1. Within the Azure portal, click Resource Groups on the left navigation.
+1. Within the Azure portal, select Resource Groups on the left navigation.

-2. Delete each of the resource groups created in this lab by clicking them followed by clicking the Delete Resource Group button.
+2. Delete each of the resource groups created in this lab by selecting them followed by selecting the Delete Resource Group button.
 You will need to confirm the name of the resource group to delete.

 You should follow all steps provided *after* attending the hands-on lab.